jciskey/global-ice-sheet-data-analysis-2016/README.md

 ftp://sidads.colorado.edu/DATASETS/NOAA/G02135/north/daily/data/
 ftp://sidads.colorado.edu/DATASETS/NOAA/G02135/south/daily/data/

 You should be able to copy the CSV dataset files with the matching names from the server and overwrite the ones provided here to generate graphs with updated data.
-The files provided here are **NOT** regularly updated, and users are highly encouraged to update the dataset files before generating new graphs.
+The files provided here are **NOT** regularly updated, and users are highly encouraged to update to the dataset files from the SIDADS server before generating new graphs.

 ## Citation
 Fetterer, F., K. Knowles, W. Meier, and M. Savoie.
 2016, updated daily. *Sea Ice Index, Version 2*.
 Boulder, Colorado USA.
 NSIDC: National Snow and Ice Data Center. doi: http://dx.doi.org/10.7265/N5736NV7.
 Accessed: 2016-11-28.